itszaen/Pulse-old/README.md

 Some to note
 * It is meant to be projected on a 1920x1080 display.
-* It's using Inconsolata & Z003 font, and the fallback font is not pretty.
+* It's using Inconsolata, Z003 & Roboto font, and the fallback font is not pretty.

 ## Installation
 I am using ArchLinux (with KDE, not sure if that matters) , and that's all.
 So I am not sure how some implemention on other distros would vary. (the location of the conky folder and whatnot)